tahonermann/std-text-wg/MeetingNotes.md

       - Potentially undesirable due to hidden performance costs.
       - Compatible encodings (e.g., ASCII as a subset of UTF-8) allowed an optimization to use memcpy rather than transcoding.
-        - JeanHyde remarked that this had a tendency to produce broken UTF-8 when invalid ASCII sequences were provided.
+        - JeanHeyd remarked that this had a tendency to produce broken UTF-8 when invalid ASCII sequences were provided.
         - Tom noted that broken UTF-8 seemed reasonable in that case since a precondition was violated.
         - Mark noted that UB could be good for release builds, but for debug builds, validation could be desirable.
     - Normalization forms.
 Choose one?
 Provide as views?
     - Relational operators.
-[Editor's note: I think JeanHyde mentioned that these operators implemented canonical equivalence, but I don't recall for sure.]
+[Editor's note: I think JeanHeyd mentioned that these operators implemented canonical equivalence, but I don't recall for sure.]
 - Martinho discussed his work on Ogonek.